Miss. teen: He ‘loved me enough to take some bullets for me’

 Jordan Blackwell played linebacker for the Brookhaven High football team.
 As he prepared for his senior year, two universities and a nearby community college had already expressed interest in him, said his mother, Tiffany Blackwell.
 She and her husband, Shon, described their son as cheerful and unselfish.
 She said Jordan dreamed of getting a Camaro for high school graduation.

-Tears rolled down one cheek Monday as Tiffany Blackwell described coming home and finding her slain son.
+Tears rolled down one cheek Monday as Tiffany Blackwell described coming home and finding her son dead.

 “When I walked in the house and saw my child lying there, I just thought he was sleeping,” she said.
 “I told him to wake up.
 I told him to get up, but he wouldn’t move.”